go-xmlfmt/htmlextract/README.md

 ### Advantages

-- By extracting HTML structure as outline, the `htmlextract outline` will make it easier analyse the file structure, which is most often needed when doing web scrapping or WebDriver code developing.
+- By extracting HTML structure as outline, the `htmlextract outline` will make it easier to analyse the file structure, by eliminating all the glory details out of the way, which is most often needed when doing web scrapping or WebDriver code developing.
-- The output is mindfully chosen as the JSON format so as to take advantage of the dynamic folder feature that the text editors provide.
+- The output is mindfully chosen as the JSON format so as to easily take advantage of the dynamic folding feature that the text editors provide.
 Or you can use the [jsonformatter.org](https://jsonformatter.org/) online as well, even without a text editors.

 Here is a screenshot of viewing the result of `htmlextract outline -i test/sample2.html`: